RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 Go to the `retroarch-joyconfig` folder (binary for configuring joypads for RetroArch);

-By default (if you followed the install tutorial):
+By default (if you followed the install tutorial for the latest version):

-    cd ~/RetroPie/emulators/RetroArch/installdir/bin/
+    cd /opt/retropie/emulators/RetroArch/installdir/bin/

 Then you have to configure each controller ( For example just use the first line if you have only 1 controller):